binance/binance-spot-api-docs/testnet/fix-api.md

 ## Limits

-### Order Rate Limits

-* To understand current limits and usage, please send a [LimitQuery`<XLQ>`](#limitquery) message.
-  A [LimitResponse`<XLR>`](#limitresponse) message will be sent in response, containing information about Order Rate Limits and Message Limits.
-* When the order count exceeds the limit, your message will be rejected, and information will be transferred back to you in a reject message specific to that endpoint.
-* The order rate limit is **counted against each account**.

 ### Message Limits

 * Each connection has a limit on **how many messages can be sent to the exchange**.